Adityaakr/morph-new/README.md

-# Morph-Privy: Simple Integration of Morph with Privy and Google Authentication
+# Morph-Privy: Simple Integration of Morph with Privy

 Welcome to **Morph-Privy**, a seamless integration of Morph's robust capabilities with the power of Privy, allowing easy Google authentication setup in just a few steps.
 This project ensures that developers can focus on building their applications while Privy manages the heavy lifting of authentication and data privacy.